 A caregiver will have a significant impact on the life of your older adult, so it’s crucial to ensure they have a clean background.

-Conduct a thorough background check, including checking references from past employers or clients, validity of professional licenses, criminal records, abuse registries, driving records.
+Conduct a thorough background check, including checking references from past employers or clients, the validity of professional licenses, criminal records, abuse registries, and driving records.

 This will help ensure the safety and security of your loved one.

-Effective communication is crucial in caregiving because the caregiver will need to understand your loved one’s needs, preferences, and any concerns.
+Effective communication is crucial in caregiving because caregivers need to understand their loved ones’ needs, preferences, and concerns.

 During the interview, pay attention to how the candidate communicates.